venelinkolev/exam-project-reactjs/README.md

 # Table of Contents

-<a name="introduction">Introduction</a>
+    - Introduction
-Installation
+    - Installation
-Running the Application
+    - Running the Application
-Server Configuration
+    - Server Configuration
-Accessing the App
+    - Accessing the App
-Sample Data
+    - Sample Data
-User Authentication
+    - User Authentication
-API Endpoints
+    - API Endpoints

-1. Introduction
+1. Introduction<a name="introduction"></a>
    Recipes is a React-based web application designed for sharing cooking recipes.
 The app utilizes a REST API for server communication, and the data is stored in a MongoDB database.

 2. Installation<a name="installation"></a>
    After cloning the project from GitHub, navigate to the project directory and install the dependencies for both the project and the REST API by running the following commands:

-bash
-Copy code

-# Install project dependencies
+2.1 Install project dependencies

+bash Copy code

 npm install

-# Install REST API dependencies
+2.2 Install REST API dependencies

+bash Copy code

-cd server
+cd Rest-api
+npm install

-npm install 3.
-Running the Application<a name="running-the-application"></a>
+3. Running the Application<a name="running-the-application"></a>
    Start the server by running the following command in the project root directory:

-bash
-Copy code

-# Start the server
+3.1 Start the server

+bash Copy code

-node server/index.js
+node index.js

 To run the React app, execute the following command:

-bash
-Copy code

-# Start the React app
+3.2 Start the React app

+bash Copy code

+npm run dev

-npm start 4.
-Server Configuration<a name="server-configuration"></a>
+4. Server Configuration<a name="server-configuration"></a>
    The server is configured to listen on port 3000.
 Ensure that this port is available and not in use by other applications.
-If needed, you can modify the port in the server/index.js file.
+If needed, you can modify the port in the index.js file.

 5. Accessing the App<a name="accessing-the-app"></a>
    Once the server and the React app are running, access the Recipes app locally by navigating to http://localhost:5173/ in your web browser.